stabix/stabix/doc/data_from_paper.rst

    :scale: 20 %
    :align: center

-   *Figure 4 : a) Plot of a bicrystal with a misorientation angle of 60° and misorientation axis of [1, 1, -1] from Cui's paper. b) Plot of a bicrystal with a misorientation angle of 40° and misorientation axis of [1, 0, 1] from Cui's paper. c) Magnitude of residual Burgers vector given in Cui's paper compared to values calculated with the |matlab| Toolbox for the two bicrystals* [#Cui_2014]_
+   *Figure 4 : a) Plot of a bicrystal with a misorientation angle of 60° and misorientation axis of [1, 1, -1] from Cui's paper. b) Plot of a bicrystal with a misorientation angle of 40° and misorientation axis of [1, 0, 1] from Cui's paper. c) Magnitude of residual Burgers vector given in Cui's paper compared to values calculated with the Matlab Toolbox for the two bicrystals* [#Cui_2014]_

 m' factor
 ---------